MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-use-a-resource-file-to-specify-localized-names-properties-and-permissions.md

 manager: jmartens
 ms.technology: sharepoint-development
 ---
-# How to use a Resource File in a SharePoint project
+# Use a Resource File in a SharePoint project

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]